Daily readings

 Wednesday, September 30, 2026

 Saint Jerome, Priest and Doctor.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Jerome, Priest and Doctor